Helkd27/league-of-legends-analysis/README.md

 ## Introduciton
 League of Legends (aka LoL or League) is a popular multiplayer online battle arena (MOBA) game where two teams of five players compete to destroy the opposing team's base.
 Each match involves strategic decision-making, teamwork, and individual skill.

 An early game advantage, such as securing kills, objectives, or gold, can often lead to a "snowball effect."
 This occurs when the team with the advantage continues to grow stronger, making it increasingly difficult for the opposing team to recover.
 Learning more about the outcome of the game give early game choices can show which where the focus of the players should be to help maximize the chances that they win the game.
-In this analysis I hope to answer **what should the focus of the team be to maximize the chance that they will win the game**.
+In this analysis I hope to answer what should the focus of the team be to maximize the chance that they will win the game.
+In other words, **what early game statistic has the highest impact on the result of game.**

 To answer this, we will use games played from 2022, which the complete data set contains 150588 rows and 161 columns.
 The columns that will be focused on the following columns